 - 'Community' Levels of Service are related to the service that the customer receives.
-The community expectations about levels of service are communicated to Council via consultation.
-These levels of service are also established by Council taking the communities expectations, legislative requirements and available funding into account. - 'Technical' Levels of Service are operational in nature and are how Council officers establish and manage the operation and maintenance required to ensure that the Customer Levels of Service are being achieved.
+The community expectations with regard to levels of service are communicated to Council via consultation.
+These levels of service are also established by Council taking the communities expectations, legislative requirements and available funding into account. - 'Technical' Levels of Service are operational in nature and are the means by which Council officers establish and manage the operation and maintenance required to ensure that the Customer Levels of Service are being achieved.